J-Sanjayram/J-Sanjayram/README.md

-- 👋 Hi, I’m @J-Sanjayram
+- 👋 Hi, I’m @J-Sanjayram😎
-- 👀 I’m interested in ...
+- 👀 I’m interested in programming
-- 🌱 I’m currently learning ...
+- 🖥️ I’m currently learning CSE
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Tech
-- 📫 How to reach me ...
+- 📫 How to reach me j.sanjayramjs@gmail.com

 <!---
 J-Sanjayram/J-Sanjayram is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.